Skip to main content

 Supported types

-The validator builder supports all of the Convex types.
-It also supports unions, literals, any types, and optional fields.
+Additionally you can also express type unions, literals, any types, and optional fields.

 Unions